RustyGentleman/Worldbuilding/Elfin.md

 noun		lyeve				a leaf
-noun		lyr				a thing or object verb		ne					to cause something to happen			Can be used as a conjunction when conjugated noun		revya				a moon noun		venn				a rock
+noun		lyr				a thing or object verb		ne					to cause something to happen			Can be used as a conjunction when conjugated noun		nela				(title for) a child; "young one", or "little one" noun		revya				a moon noun		vela				(title for) an unmarried person noun		venn				a rock
 	adj		vennala			(of an object or material) hard, stiff verb		nivennala		to make (some thing) hard or stiff